augwich/railmap/README.md

  - Written as "All Service" if all service uses the line or no service designations exist.
  - Written as "None (No Regular Service)" if the line does not see normal service (i.e. special events only)"
  - Left blank (NULL) if service designations are not applicable to this line.
+ - If limited, may contain an optional descriptor indicating how the service is limited, appended to the end of the service tag (written as "ServiceName - Service (Designator)").
+Descriptors may include, but are not limited to, the following: "Late Nights Only", "Weekends Only", "Rush Hours Only", "Special Events".

 5. Limited Service [boolean]
  - indicates whether the line is classified as "Limited Service"